dash14/v-network-graph-docs/docs/reference.md

       } | undefined
       margin: number              // distance from edge stroke. default: 4
       padding: number              // distance from end node. default: 4 }
+    zOrder: {
+      enabled: boolean  // whether the z-order control is enable or not. default: false
+      zIndex: number | (node: Node) => number // node's z-index value.   default: 0
+      bringToFrontOnHover: boolean    // whether to bring to front on hover.    default: true
+      bringToFrontOnSelected: boolean // whether to bring to front on selected. default: true }
   }
   path: {